-The ceiling light, door light and vanity mirror light come apart the same way, but they do not use the same type of bulb.
+Although the ceiling light and spotlights come apart the same way, they do not use the same type of bulbs.

-1. Remove the lens by carefully prying on the edge of the lens with a fingernail file or a small flat-tip screwdriver.
+Remove the lens by carefully prying on the edge of the lens in the middle with a fingernail file or a small flat-tip screwdriver.
 Do not pry on the edge of the housing around the lens.